abessudnov/abessudnov.github.io/_pages/publications.md

 ### Programme evaluation in education

+* Norwich, B., Koutsouris, G., and Bessudnov, A. (2018).
+"An innovative classroom reading intervention for Year 2 and 3 pupils who are struggling to learn to read.
+Evaluating the Integrated Group Reading Programme".
+Executive summary and project report. [`[pdf]`](../filespubs/IGRreportFINALeditedMay18.pdf)

 * Bessudnov, A., Guardiancich, I. and Marimon, R. (2015).
 "A statistical evaluation of a structured postdoctoral programme".
 Studies in Higher Education 40 (9): 1588-1604. [`[Source]`](https://doi.org/10.1080/03075079.2014.899340) [`[pdf]`](../filespubs/she2015_open.pdf)

 ### Social stratification in Russia